ColinNeagle/HW/Readme.md

 ## Results ##
 The results of EDJ's initiative have been mixed.
 They have increased market share, they have also increased the number of their Financial Advisors from 17,000 to 19,000, while reducing their FA's attrition rate from 9.6% to 7.6%.
-They still have a lot of ground to make up with younger investors, particularly the segment with bachelor and masters degrees, who are spuring the traditional FA model altogether and using e-trade platforms exclusively.
+They still have a lot of ground to make up with younger investors, particularly the segment with bachelor and masters degrees, who are spurring the traditional FA model altogether and using e-trade platforms exclusively.

 ## Recommendatons ##